 A recrawl will only apply new metadata to historical data for the three days prior to the recrawl and forward.
 If you would like to correct additional historical data, a rebuild of your historical data will be necessary.
 More information on rebuilds is available here.

 There are five ways that we can update existing metadata with this process:

 Recrawl via Automatic Metadata Change Detection

 Read more about this opt-in feature that automatically detects and updates your metadata.

 Read more about how to manually check for metadata updates within each Post Details page.

 Recrawl a single URL from the dashboard

-A local site administrator can submit individual URLs to be recrawled via a form found in the Parse.ly dashboard.
+A local site administrator can submit individual URLs to recrawl via a form found in the Parse.ly dashboard.
 This form is accessible via the API Settings page in the admin:

 Trigger a new article crawl from the Parsely API

-Normally, articles are crawled during the first 24 hours after they are published when the metadata is most likely to change.
-It is possible to notify our servers when posts get updated.
+Normally, we crawl articles during the first 24 hours after publication when the metadata is most likely to change.
+It is possible to notify our servers when you update posts.
 To do that, submit a POST request to the following address, appending the URL of the post to the end of it.
 The

 <API_KEY> should be replaced with your respective Site ID (